JoseDeniz/IS_WebServer/README.md

 # IS_WebServer

-    RESTService implementation made in the Systems Engineering subject
+    RESTService implementation made in the Systems Engineering subject using [Spark](http://sparkjava.com/)

-   ## Routes:
+   * Routes:

       * GET("/hello"): returns a Hello World! message